ShohamWeiss/mnist_cnn/README.md

-# mnist_cnn
+# Pytorch_Sandbox
-Toy ML training project to play with W&amp;B for running sweeps and logging metrics and model versions.
+Sandbox for using Pytorch with Weights and Biases, HuggingFace, and FastML.